senaite/senaite.queue/README.rst

 Contribute
 ==========

-We want contributing to SENAITE.STORAGE to be fun, enjoyable, and educational for anyone, and everyone.
+We want contributing to SENAITE.QUEUE to be fun, enjoyable, and educational for anyone, and everyone.
 This project adheres to the `Contributor Covenant
 <https://github.com/senaite/senaite.queue/blob/master/CODE_OF_CONDUCT.md>`_.